 We offer educator workshops on deep geothermal heat and will continue to expand these offerings as the project moves forward.
 We’re able to provide limited on-demand programming for districts, professional organizations, and other programs.

 Upcoming workshop: Join us Sunday, November 7 at the Science Teachers Association of New York State for workshop E-41, “Can the heat beneath us help build a low carbon future?
 Introducing CUBO: The Cornell University Borehole Observatory.”

 Description: Work is underway to answer the question in the session title.
-In Spring 2022, a two-mile deep hole will be drilled in Ithaca as part of the effort to make Cornell University carbon neutral by 2035, and to demonstrate that geothermal has the potential to replace fossils fuels to heat many New York communities.
+In Summer 2022, a two-mile deep hole will be drilled in Ithaca as part of the effort to make Cornell University carbon neutral by 2035, and to demonstrate that geothermal has the potential to replace fossils fuels to heat many New York communities.
 Learn about this cutting-edge and interdisciplinary project and associated educational resources.

 Related climate and energy educational resources

 The Paleontological Research Institution has extensive resources to support learning and teaching about climate and energy.
 The award-winning Teacher-Friendly Guide to Climate Change, our, Changing Climate: Our Future, Our Choice museum exhibit with an online virtual companion exhibit, are part of the climate and energy education resource collection.